 Permits are only available to University Housing contract holders.

 University Housing parking lots are not part of the U-M Parking and Transportation System.
 To explore other U-M parking and transportation options, visit their website.

 How Permits are Awarded

-A parking permit lottery is held for each residence hall with adjacent parking (see Lot Locations) and, initially, is open only to returning residents and new residents.
-First-year and returning residents of other halls are eligible to apply for a parking permit and will be offered after returning and new residents.
+A parking permit lottery is held for each residence hall with adjacent parking (see Lot Locations) and, initially, is open only to residents.
+Residents of other areas are eligible to apply for a parking permit and will be offered permits after returning and new residents.

 A lottery will determine the order in which permits are offered to eligible residents.
-Residents who do not receive a permit offer in their own hall parking lot may be offered a permit at another residence hall, depending on availability.
+Residents who do not receive a permit offer in their preferred parking lot may be offered a permit at another lot, depending on availability.

-Applicants who receive a permit will receive an email via their U-M email account.
+Applicants who receive a permit will receive an email via their U-M email account August 10, 2016.

 Permit Lottery Terms and Conditions

 Residents may enter the lottery only once and will receive a maximum of one parking permit for one vehicle.
 No resident is eligible for multiple parking permits.

 Residents who submit any false information as part of participation in a parking lottery or in the submission of a parking permit application will be subject to removal from the lottery and/or revocation of the permit.